WHITEPAPER

 Irium separates responsibilities into modular subsystems:

-2.1 Core Modules (irium-node-rs/src)
+2.1 Core Modules (src/)

 • block.rs - Block and BlockHeader structures

-• chain.rs - ChainState, ChainParams, consensus validation
+• chain.rs - ChainState, consensus validation, chain state

-• tx.rs - Transaction, TxInput, TxOutput classes
+• tx.rs - Transaction, TxInput, TxOutput structures

-• pow.rs - SHA-256d hashing, Target difficulty
+• pow.rs - SHA-256d hashing, target difficulty

-• network.rs - PeerDirectory, SeedlistManager
+• network.rs - Peer directory, seedlist management

 • protocol.rs - P2P binary message protocol

-• p2p.rs - P2P node with peer management
+• p2p.rs - P2P node with peer management and header-first sync

 • mempool.rs - Transaction pool with fee prioritization